adamgulyas/adamgulyas/README.md

 - Clio Gold, Music Entertainment
 - Cannes Lion Bronze, Social Media
 - Work featured in Bloomberg, Wall Street Journal, TechCrunch, Wired and Billboard

-## I ❤️‍🔥 Finance

-Apart from engineering I'm an investor, speculator, and equities trader.
-The combination of working between these fields is very fulfulling.
-It's all born out of a deep fascination with economic systems and geopolitical events and how they shape the world.

-### Currently Reading &nbsp;:books:

-- **Principles of Professional Speculation** (Victor Sperandeo, T. Sullivan Brown - Wiley)
-- **Trading Options Greeks: How Time, Volatility, and Other Pricing Factors Drive Profits** (Dan Passarelli - Bloomberg)